auth0-samples/auth0-azure-blob-sample/README.md

 In order to use your own storage account with this sample you must configure the account to allow [cross domain requests](https://msdn.microsoft.com/en-us/library/azure/dn535601.aspx).

-The included cli tool will do this for you.
+The included setup script will do this for you.
 You will need to set a few environment variables first as shown below.

 On OSX: